 - In the U.K., Gen Z spends an average of 10.6 hours online each day.
 (Adobe)

 - Roughly 75% of Gen Z most frequently uses a smartphone over computers and other devices.
 (Institute of Business Management)

 - Most Gen Zers (73%) use their internet-connected devices to communicate with friends or family.
 Meanwhile, 59% and 58% also use them for entertainment and gaming respectively.
 (Institute of Business Management)

 WeAreSocial says, “Gen Z are expecting more intimate communication with brands and people they shop with on social."

 - One in four Gen Z women says they learn about new products from social media influencers.
 (Morning Consult)

 Here’s a look at the state of internet usage in South Africa, in 2022

 You’ll notice that South African internet usage (especially in the mobile sector) is growing rapidly year on year.
 And looking at the data holistically, we can see that usage in South Africa comes in relatively close in relation to international internet usage.

-Staying in touch with friends and family has become the second most reason for using the internet in 2021.
-The report shows that researching products and brands is 46.4% and the sixth top reason for using the internet.
+Researching how to do things has become the second most reason for using the internet in 2022.
+The report shows that finding new ideas and inspiration is 72.8% and the third top reason for using the internet.